prof-rossetti/internet-technologies/exercises/website-interactivity/challenges.md

 ## Stocks Dashboard

-TBA - create a line graph data visualization of the stock's daily closing prices over time
+Leverage the capabilities of a third-party JavaScript charting library like [Highcharts.js](/notes/javascript/highcharts.md) or [Plotly.js](/notes/javascript/plotly.md) to create a line graph data visualization of the stock's daily closing prices over time.

+The first step will be do create an example line graph using example data provided by the library documentation.
+Then the hardest step will be to transform the stock data into the data structure the chart is looking for.